 4.7 million US employees were working from home pre-pandemic.

-According to statistics from Global Workplace Analytics, 4.7 million US employees were working from home pre-pandemic.[1]
-These statistics from 2019 show a significant increase from 3.9 million in 2015.
+These statistics show a significant increase from 3.9 million in 2015.
 While the number of employees working remotely was certainly on the rise pre-pandemic, no one could have predicted the global shift to remote work that took place in response to the outbreak of COVID-19.

 44% of companies globally don’t allow remote work

 According to a report by Owl Labs, 44% of companies don’t allow employees to work remotely.[4]
-Some companies might have concerns about communication and productivity (although research shows employees are just as productive, if not more, working remotely) but the reality is some jobs are just easier done from the home than others.
+Some companies might have concerns about communication and productivity (although research shows employees are just as productive, if not more, working remotely), but the reality is that some jobs are just easier to do from home than others.
 The percentage of companies that allow remote work also changes based on geography.
-For example, in Asia only 9% of companies allow employees to work from home.[5]
-In Africa and Australia, remote and hybrid work structures are much more common with 59% and 65% respectively.[5]
+For example, in Asia, only 9% of companies allow employees to work from home.[5]
+In Africa and Australia, remote and hybrid work structures are much more common, at 59% and 65%, respectively.[5]

 What are the financial benefits of remote work?

-Remote workers make 8.3% more than non-remote workers
+In-person workers now make significantly more than remote workers

 The average person can save about $4,000 per year by working remotely.